 Aylesbury Job Centre, Heron House, 49, Buckingham St, HP20 2LX

-AHAG operates a drop-in at the Job Centre between 10-12pm on a Wednesday morning.
+AHAG operates a drop-in at the Job Centre from 10am-12pm on a Wednesday morning.

 Aylesbury Lending Library, Walton Street.
 HP20 1UU.

-AHAG operates a drop-in at the library between 12-1pm on a Friday.
+AHAG operates a drop-in at the library from 12-1pm on a Friday.

 AHAG’s main office is based at 2, Rickfords Hill, HP20 2RX and is situated within the town centre.
 Clients are offered follow up appointments and are given one to one support with housing, benefits, budgeting, employment and education.

 We also have a training room, enabling clients to access computers and washing facilities.

 If, after reading this information, you feel you have the skills and qualities we are looking for, please complete the attached application form and we will contact you to arrange an informal discussion.
 In the event that we are then able to offer you a position as a volunteer, we will make arrangements for you to join us, subject to the receipt of satisfactory references.
 It is a requirement that you undergo a Disclosure and Barring Service check and a DBS form should be completed as soon as possible.
 Further details of AHAG policies will also be provided.
 We hope that you find this information useful but, if you have any queries, please do not hesitate to contact us.

 Many people contact us to ask if they can help us out during the Christmas period.